Destiny of the Daleks: Plot

-With Daleks rapidly approaching, the three move the revived Davros into a blocked-off room elsewhere in the ruins of the Dalek city, with Romana and Tyssan heading off to get help from the Movellans.
-However, the Daleks soon discover the two, with the Doctor holding Davros hostage with a makeshift explosive, bargaining with the Daleks to free all their prisoners and to let him escape.
-Romana, meantime, has learned that the Movellans are not as altruistic as they appear; they intend to use their Nova Device, which makes a planet’s atmosphere flammable, to kill all life on the planet.
+With Daleks rapidly approaching, the three move Davros into a blocked-off room elsewhere in the ruins of the city.
+Romana and Tyssan go to get help from the Movellans but are quickly captured by the Daleks.
+The Doctor holds Davros hostage with a makeshift explosive and bargains with the Daleks to free all their prisoners and let him escape.
+Romana learns that the Movellans are not as altruistic as they appear; they intend to use their Nova Device, which makes a planet’s atmosphere flammable, to kill all life on the planet.
 The Doctor meets up with Tyssan and, having disabled a female Movellan scout, confirms that the Movellans are robots.

-Captured by the Movellans, the Doctor and Romana learn that they and the Daleks’ computer-controlled space battle fleets have been in a logical stalemate for centuries, with not a single shot being fired.
-Realising that the Movellans will want the Doctor to give them the same “irrational” advantage as he could give the Daleks, Davros orders a bomb-laden squad of his creations to attack and destroy the Movellan craft, unaware that Tyssan has taken over the vessel with the help of the freed prisoners and some reprogrammed Movellans.
-Romana, meantime, disables Commander Sharrel before he can set off the Nova Device.
+Captured by the Movellans, the Doctor and Romana learn that they and the Daleks have been in a stalemate for centuries.
+Realising that the Movellans will want the Doctor to give them the same advantage as he could give the Daleks, Davros orders a bomb-laden squad of his creations to attack and destroy the Movellan craft, unaware that Tyssan has taken over the vessel with the help of the freed prisoners and some reprogrammed Movellans.
+Romana disables Commander Sharrel before he can set off the Nova Device.

 Successfully destroying Davros’s lone bodyguard, the Doctor forces Davros to destroy the Dalek suicide squad before they reach the Movellan ship.
 Davros is put into the custody of the former slave workers, and placed in cryogenic suspension before the journey to Earth where he will be put on trial.
-The Doctor and Romana leave, remarking on the fact whoever makes mistakes often wins.